John Gray Centre Museum

 We hope to be regularly posting up activities for you to get involved with at home as well as new blogs and information on our social media channels and websites throughout the closure period.

 Thank you for visiting us in the past.
 We look forward to welcoming you back in the future.

 The John Gray Centre Museum is a fully accredited museum and a Visit Scotland 5-star venue, which tells stories from across the region and displays many unique artefacts.
 Admission is free.

 The East Lothian Council Museums team puts on exhibitions and events, and supports activities and exhibitions put on by community groups across East Lothian.
-You can download our programme of What’s On at all our museums here.

-Children are always welcome at the museum, where they will find friendly John (not) Gray and his mischief-making friend Patchy the Squirrel on lots of fun activity sheets.
+Children are always welcome at the John Gray Centre museum, where they will find friendly John (not) Gray and his mischief-making friend Patchy the Squirrel on lots of fun activity sheets.
 They can explore objects from John’s life and times, back in the 1600s, and read the story of who he was, and what he did.

 There are three more museums in East Lothian which we also run: